pantsbuild/actions/init-pants/README.md

 ### Required input arguments

-`gha-cache-key`: This is used to create the GHA cache keys for pants' `lmdb_store` and `named_caches`.
-When pulling the pants files from the GHA cache, this can be used to include relevant metadata (such as the python version your app is using), or to bust the cache, discarding old versions of the cached pants metadata.

 `named-caches-hash`: This is used to create the GHA cache key for pants' `named_caches`.
 Pants keeps pip and pex caches in the named caches, so they need to be invalidated when transitive dependencies change.
 The `named-caches-hash` should use the